In-App Resource Center for SaaS: A Complete Guide [+Examples and Tools]

 Here are 8 SaaS resource centers for inspiration:

-• Miro uses the power of interactive guides in their resource center.
-When you click on a guide, you’re taking to a highly engaging and interactive experience.
+- Miro uses the power of interactive guides in their resource center.
+When you click on a guide, you’re taken to a highly engaging and interactive experience.

 What is an in-app resource center?

 In-app resource centers provide users with help, support, and educational resources within the application itself.
-It usually features a mix of helpful articles and video tutorials covering frequently asked questions.
+It usually features a mix of helpful articles and video tutorials covering frequently asked questions as well as different resource center modules, like a company news section.

 When talking about in-app resource centers, terms such as knowledge bases or help centers, can be used interchangeably.